pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 ![](http://i.imgur.com/hW4ZTKW.jpg)

-All jokes and hopes aside, this seemed to be a decent "more serious", but still easy to acomplish, tutorial.
+All jokes and hopes aside, this seemed to be a decent "more serious", but still easy to accomplish, tutorial.
 Let's start this tutorial by creating the interface for our application.

 ## Calculator interface mockup
 Before starting any application, we should know what we want (well, at least in general).
 We should know what problem are we trying to solve with our application and how are we going to solve it.
 Also, we would need to have a decent idea of how we would want our application to look like.